Data Management Challenges for Internet-scale 3D Search Engines: Test Datasets

+Various precision issues arise from the manner in which 3D models are stored.
+For instance, file formats like STL use different numerical precision in their binary and ASCII variants.
+Figure \ref{fig:file_format_1} shows the intersection between binary and ASCII STL files corresponding to the same model.
+The gaps correspond to triangles whose local measurements (i.e., words) fail to match.
+In experiments, Physna has found that $1-15\%$ of triangles in an STL may be subject to this kind of numerical precision issue.

-\subsection{Test Datasets}
+\section{Test Datasets}

-As with any information retrieval or \textit{machine learning} (``ML'') system, robust \textit{training/test datasets} (``TTDs'') are essential for both initial development and for tracking changes (e.g., model drift) over time.
-Thangs is currently supported by datasets of two types: (1) wild type TTDs, which contain (labeled/categorized) real-world models taken from various sources, and; (2) generated TTDs, in which the models have been carefully generated to aid in the development of 3DSS and PiP algorithms.
+As with any IR or \textit{machine learning} (``ML'') system, robust \textit{training/test datasets} (``TTDs'') are essential for both initial development and for tracking changes (e.g., model drift) over time.
+Numerous open source 3D datasets exist, including: (1) Shapenet Core \citep{DBLP:journals/corr/ChangFGHHLSSSSX15}, which has 55 common object categories and 51,300 unique 3D models; (2) PartNet \citep{Mo2019PartNetAL}, which has 24 object categories and around 27,000 models; (3) the Amazon/Berkeley Object Dataset \citep{Collins_2022_CVPR}, which provides 8,0000 models, and; (4) Thingi10k, consisting of 10,000 models \citep{DBLP:journals/corr/ZhouJ16}.
+However, these open source datasets pale in comparison to the proprietary datasets maintained by large companies.

+A good introduction to the process of generating labeled test sets is presented in \citet{Kim2020}.
+Among other topics, the authors discuss the steps involved in constructing a labeled dataset of roughly 60,000 CAD models.
+Thangs is currently supported by datasets of two types: (1) \textit{wild-type TTDs}, which contain (labeled/categorized) real-world models taken from various sources, and; (2) \textit{generated TTDs}, in which the models have been carefully selected (e.g., by applying known procedural manipulations to a set of seed models) to test properties of search algorithms.
+The size of Physna's TTDs varies, but on average: (1) wild-type TTDs contain hundreds of thousands of models, and; (2) generated TTDs contain tens of thousands of models.
+Physna also performs end-to-end regression testing on databases with model counts in the millions.

 Not only are TTDs essential for system development, but they are valuable intellectual property in their own right---in fact, they may be more valuable than patents.
-The size of Physna's TTDs varies, but on average they hold hundreds of thousands of models.
-Physna also performs end-to-end testing on databases with model counts in the millions.
+Information on training and testing methods should be considered a trade secret that must be protected by adequate safeguards, including data confidentiality policies and \textit{non-disclosure agreements} (``NDAs'').